Curfew in place for Brooklyn Center following tensions after officer shot, killed man

 Minnesota State Patrol Colonel Matt Langer said that there will be an additional law enforcement presence, including the National Guard, in the area on Monday to continue to assist with any civil unrest.

-According to officials, the unrest carried over into Brooklyn Center, where police say a shot was fired at the front door of the Brooklyn Center police station.
+According to officials, the unrest carried over into Brooklyn Park, where police say a shot was fired at the front door of the Brooklyn Park police station.
 No one was injured, but police say the glass was shattered.
 There have also been reports of "numerous businesses being looted," according to a release from Brooklyn Center police.

 There were also reports of looting spreading to nearby Minneapolis, on Lake Street.